rebelsky/csc151/outlines/bodies/numbers.md

 Types
 -----

+* If you reflect on the first algorithms we wrote, you'll note that we worked with different kinds of things (e.g., knives, jars, bags).
+* While there are some commonalities between what you do with things (e.g., you can drop a knife or jar or bag on the floor), different things often imply different operations (e.g., you can unscrew a jar, but not a knife).
+* Computer scientists use the term *type* to refer to the things/values we work with.
+* In order to design algorithms, we need to know what kinds of operations the computer already knows.
+Typically, these operations are associated with types.
+For example, you can multiply numbers and concatenate strings.
+(You can't do much at all with symbols, other than make them and compare them.)
-* As you may have noted in your first experiments with Scheme, Scheme assigns *types* to variables.
+* As you may have noted in your first experiments with Scheme, Scheme assigns *types* to values.
-* For example, a value might be a number, or a string, or an image identifier, or a procedure, or a drawing, or ....
+* For example, a value might be a number, or a string, or a procedure, or ....
 * Computer scientists often think of types in two different ways:
     * *Data-driven*: A type is a set of values.
     * *Purpose-driven*: A type provides information on the valid